 Boilers are crucial implements for many industries, including manufacturing, healthcare, hospitality, and education.
-These machines generate heat and steam, which are used in several processes such as sterilization, heating, and cooking.
+These machines generate heat and steam, which people use in several processes like sterilization, heating, and cooking.
 However, boilers can be dangerous if not handled correctly.
 They can cause explosions, fires, and carbon monoxide poisoning, which can result in serious injuries and fatalities.

 That is why the State of New Jersey requires individuals and businesses that own and handle boilers to get boiler certification.
 Boiler certification in Piscataway, NJ, and other cities is compulsory to securing that boilers are installed, operated, and maintained safely.
 In this comprehensive guide, we will cover everything you need to know about boiler certification in Piscataway, NJ, including the cost, inspection, and licensing requirements.